 Tourism Industry Reference Panel

-The success of Queensland’s visitor economy plays a key role in the State’s overall economic outlook, and the livelihoods of more than 234,000 Queenslanders who are employed in the tourism industry.
-The global tourism industry is currently facing unprecedented challenges and uncertainty due to the COVID-19 pandemic.
+The success of Queensland’s visitor economy plays a key role in the State’s overall economic outlook, and prior to COVID, the livelihoods of more than 234,000 Queenslanders were employed in the tourism industry.

 Interim Action Plan for Tourism Recovery